A neural network approach to learning solutions of a class of elliptic variational inequalities: Numerical details and examples

-We thank Guozhi Dong (Central South University, Changsha) and Pavel Dvurechensky (WIAS, Berlin) for helpful discussions.
-MH was partially supported by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) through the DFG SPP 1962 Priority Programme \emph{Non-smooth and Complementarity-based Distributed Parameter Systems: Simulation and Hierarchical Optimization} within project 10, and partially by the DFG under Germany's Excellence Strategy – The Berlin Mathematics Research Center MATH+ (EXC-2046/1, project ID: 390685689).
+\acks{We thank Guozhi Dong (Central South University, Changsha) and Pavel Dvurechensky (WIAS, Berlin) for helpful discussions.
+MH was partially supported by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) through the DFG SPP 1962 Priority Programme \emph{Non-smooth and Complementarity-based Distributed Parameter Systems: Simulation and Hierarchical Optimization} within project 10, and partially by the DFG under Germany's Excellence Strategy – The Berlin Mathematics Research Center MATH+ (EXC-2046/1, project ID: 390685689). \corr{We also thank the two anonymous referees for their helpful comments.}}